C4ptainCrunch/thesis/source/index.rst

 -----------------

 The basic rules of Awale are the same everywhere but there are some minor differences around the globe and in the literature.
-The rules presented here and implemented later in this thesis are inspired from :cite:`goot2001` and adapted by us.
+The rules presented here and implemented later in this thesis are inspired by :cite:`goot2001` and adapted by us.

 The goal for each player is to capture more seeds than his opponent.
 Because the game has 48 seeds, capturing 25 is enough for a player to win and ends the game.

 Each player plays alternatively, without the right to pass his turn.
-A player's turn consists in choosing one of his non-empty pits, picking all seeds contained in the pit and sowing them one by one in every consecutive pit on the right (rotating counter-clockwise).
+A player's turn consists of choosing one of his non-empty pits, picking all seeds contained in the pit and sowing them one by one in every consecutive pit on the right (rotating counter-clockwise).
 The player thus has at most 6 possible moves at each turn (one per non-empty pit owned by him).